-OPB will prepare a Multi-Year Accessibility Plan on a triennial basis in consultation with persons with disabilities - our next plan will be for the period 2022-2024.
+OPB will prepare a Multi-Year Accessibility Plan on a triennial basis in consultation with persons with disabilities.
 Our plans will be made available in alternate formats upon request.

 We will continuously monitor our movement towards meeting the objectives set out in our Multi-Year Accessibility Plan and adjust our priorities based on the feedback of our clients and changes in accessibility legislation.
 We will prepare and make public an Annual Report Card on the implementation of our Plan.